 How accurate is amniocentesis?

-Amniocentesis may occasionally be unsuccessful because of technical problems, such as an inability to collect an adequate amount of amniotic fluid or failure of the collected cells to grow when cultured.
+may be an inability to collect enough amniotic fluid to test, or failure of the collected cells to grow when cultured.

 Does amniocentesis have risks?

-There is a small risk that an amniocentesis could cause a miscarriage (less than 1%, or approximately 1 in 200 to 1 in 400).
+There is a small risk that an amniocentesis could lead to loss of the pregnancy (miscarriage) or premature delivery (less than 1%, or approximately 1 in 400).
 Injury to the baby or mother, infection, or Rh isoimmunization are other potential complications, but are extremely rare.

 Can I choose not to have an amniocentesis?